-UP government’s survey of madrassas an attempt to demean the institutions, says Jamiat
+UP government survey of madrassas an attempt to demonise the institutions, says Jamiat

-The Muslim organisation launched helpline for Islamic schools to deal with matters that might arise out of the Adityanath government’s decision.
+The organisation launched a helpline for Islamic schools to deal with paperwork and other challenges that may arise out of the decision.

 The Uttar Pradesh government’s decision to conduct a survey of unrecognised madrassas in the state is a malicious attempt to demean the institutions, Jamiat Ulama-i-Hind said on Tuesday.

 In a statement, the Muslim group said it would protect the madrassas at all costs.
-At a meeting of all madrassa rectors of the state, the Jamiat launched a helpline for the institutions and formed a committee to deal with matters that might arise out of the Adityanath government’s decision.
+At a meeting of over 200 madrassa rectors of the state, the Jamiat launched a helpline for the institutions and formed a committee to deal with matters that might arise out of the Adityanath government’s decision.

-Last week, the Uttar Pradesh government had said it will survey unrecognised madrassas to gather information such as the number of teachers, curriculum and other facilities, PTI reported.
+Last week, the Uttar Pradesh government had said it will survey unrecognised madrassas to gather information such as the number of teachers, curriculum and other aspects, PTI reported.

 The survey will be conducted to ensure that basic facilities for madrassa students match the requirements of the National Commission for Protection of Child Rights, Uttar Pradesh Minister of State for Minority Affairs Danish Azad Ansari said.

-However, the decision has stoked fears among madrassas and Muslim groups.
+In Assam, another state ruled by the Bharatiya Janata Party, authorities demolished three madrassas last month since the police stepped up its operations against alleged modules of Ansarullah Bangla Team, a banned Bangladesh-based terror outfit said to have links with Al-Qaeda in the Indian Subcontinent, or AQIS.

 On Tuesday, the Jamiat said that the move reflected the Uttar Pradesh government’s “retrograde mindset”.

 “A combative approach causes confusion and fear among the populace and builds a barrier of mistrust between the communities,” the group noted in its statement. “...Madrassa graduates become sincere and patriotic citizens of the nation.”

 The Jamiat, however, said on Tuesday that the madrassa system’s laws and regulations needed to be revised.
-The rectors approved a plan to correct legal flaws in the internal systems of the madrassas and set up a helpline to assist the institutions with paperwork.
+The rectors who attended the meeting approved a plan to correct legal flaws in the systems of the madrassas and set up a helpline to assist the institutions with paperwork.

-In Assam, another state ruled by the Bharatiya Janata Party, the authorities demolished three madrassas last month since the police stepped up its operations against alleged modules of Ansarullah Bangla Team, a banned Bangladesh-based terror outfit said to have links with Al-Qaeda in the Indian Subcontinent, or AQIS.